pshort05/ClaudeHumanizer/docs/USAGE_GUIDE.md

 - ✅ Check: Are you skipping any phases?

 **Prohibited words keep returning**:
-- ✅ Check: Is `master_prohibited_words.json` included for phases 2, 5, 6, 7, 8, 9?
+- ✅ Check: Is `master_prohibited_words.json` included for phases 2 and 10?
+- ✅ Check: Are you running Phase 10 as the final step?
 - ✅ Check: Are you using the most recent version of the master list?

 **Dialogue changes unexpectedly**: